cedricwalter/cedricwalter.github.io/_posts/2005-03-08-3-new-icons-packs-for-akocomments-2-5.md

 :\_) User’s nose is sliding off of his face.

-:&lt;) User is from an Ivy League School.
+:<) User is from an Ivy League School.

 :-&amp; User is tongue tied.